Lenovo Yoga 9i 14 (2022) review: The pinnacle of design

 - Relies heavily on USB-C

-The Lenovo Yoga 9i 14-inch uses Intel's 12th-gen Core processors to deliver solid performance in a compact machine.
+The Lenovo Yoga 9i 14-inch uses Intel's 12-gen Core processors to deliver solid performance in a compact machine.

 A decade has passed since Lenovo introduced the first Yoga 2-in-1.
 Though Microsoft's Surface devices set the trend, it was arguably the high-volume Yoga line that became the true vanguard of mainstream convertible design.
 Lenovo's Yoga 9i 14-inch (2022) builds on this decade of experience in all the right ways.
 From the thin profile to the powerful internals, this year's model delivers blazing fast performance in a tiny package.
 Although the fan noise can be a bit loud and we feel as though it relies too much on USB-C, overall we were impressed with this machine.